Streamlining .NET Development: Building a CI/CD Pipeline with GitLab Runner, Docker Swarm, and Portainer

 ports: Maps port

-on the host, allowing external access.networks: Connects the service to the
+80in the container to port8080on the host, allowing external access.networks: Connects the service to the

 ivrservice: